Map example specification

 - On

-render_update, sample that texture through the same compositor path asowned-texture. - On resize, recreate the host texture and re-attach the session (see
+render_update, sample that texture through the same compositor path asowned-texture. - On resize, allocate a host texture at the new size and hand it to the live

 native-surface